chppwa/chppwa/README.md

 - 👋 Hi, I’m @chppwa
-- 👀 I’m interested in ... collecting records, trying new beers, and operations
+- 👀 I’m interested in ... collecting records, trying new beers, and increasing my knowledge of IT.
 - 🌱 I’m currently learning ... linux, project management, and CLI
 - 💞️ I’m looking to collaborate on ... remote administration
 - 📫 How to reach me ... discord @chppwa